abrasive/shairport/TROUBLESHOOTING.md

 There are some more details in some the closed issues on this repository.

+### Can't play from iTunes on Windows

+**Problem**

+You can play from other devices but not from your Windows PC.

+**Possible Solution**

+Allow network discovery.
+This setting creates a private type network and enables Windows to access the ports and protocols necessary to use Shairport Sync.

 ### UFW firewall blocking connections on Raspbian (Raspberry Pi)

 **Problem**